gepizar/tvn-archivo-historico/docs/retrieval/query_patterns.md

 - "Chunks in the forest with people hiding or sneaking, where this actor appears"
 - "Kitchen scenes where Character X talks about betrayal"
 - "Nighttime car scenes where someone mentions money"
+- "All chunks in Albuquerque where Walter White, Jesse Pinkman, and Skyler White appear together"
+- "Chunks set in New York where Character X and Character Y discuss betrayal"
+- "Scenes in a specific city where multiple characters argue about money"
+- "All chunks in King's Landing where at least three main characters appear together"

 ### Query Structure